-- 9.19 The Tewkesbury Road site was later withdrawn from consideration by the landowner and as a consequence the three remaining, very well-supported sites were chosen as the sites on which the Eckington Neighbourhood Plan would look to deliver the housing identified within the plan. - 9.20 Jarvis Street was deemed to be an appropriate location for 6 dwellings alongside a proposed sports field provision, primarily for Eckington's Church of England First School.
+- 8.19 The Tewkesbury Road site was later withdrawn from consideration by the landowner and as a consequence the three remaining, very well-supported sites were chosen as the sites on which the Eckington Neighbourhood Plan would look to deliver the housing identified within the plan. - 8.20 Jarvis Street was deemed to be an appropriate location for 6 dwellings alongside a proposed sports field provision, primarily for Eckington's Church of England First School.
 It was considered that the dwellings could be located away from the heritage assets on Jarvis Street in order to minimise any potential adverse impacts.
 The site is sustainable as a location, well-related to the existing built form of the settlement and does not represent a significant incursion into the open countryside.
 The provision of land that would benefit the school, as well as associated linkages was considered to be a significant benefit of the site and received huge community support.

-9.21 New Road 1 and 2 (ECK-02) were identified for 21 dwellings as well as community land, car park and the expansion of the exiting cemetery, with the overall site being called 'Pershore Road'.
+8.21 New Road 1 and 2 (ECK-02) were identified for 21 dwellings as well as community land, car park and the expansion of the exiting cemetery, with the overall site being called 'Pershore Road'.
 Pershore Road was considered sustainable, well-related to the settlement, having no adverse impacts upon historic environment and capable of delivering a medium-sized site of the type of dwellings that the Neighbourhood Plan wished to deliver.
-It was considered that the two sites combined could deliver a well-thought out, accessible and sensitive scheme, with land being provided to the community by the landowner.
+With both the RM2 site and the Pershore Road site (see Map 3) belonging to the same landowner it was decided to recommend that the RM2 site be brought into the scope of the plan as this will deliver significant benefits.
+These include the ability to improve the housing mix and integrate the different types of home across both sites, reduce the disruption caused to the village by staggered developments and enable the infrastructure for both sites to be completed in an efficient and cost-effective manner.
+This was endorsed by villagers at the September 2017 consultation event.
+(Appendix 7 - Stage 3 Consultation Report)

-9.22 Indeed, in order to ensure good connectivity between the community land and the rest of the village it was considered that the new housing would be best located to the north of the site.
+8.22 Indeed, in order to ensure good connectivity between the community land and the rest of the village it was considered that the new housing would be best located to the north of the site.
 The effect is that a community recreation area is created within the expanded village envelope, well-connected to all parts of the village for both pedestrian and vehicular access.
 This site also received huge community support.
 The Pershore Road site should be considered in conjunction with the revised scheme for Roman Meadows 2.

-Map 5: Land Allocation - Main Sites
+Map 3: Land Allocation - Main Sites